isc-projects/stork/doc/demo.rst

 Setup Steps
 -----------

-The following command retrieves all required software (go, goswagger, nodejs, Angular dependencies, etc.) to the local directory.
+The following command retrieves all required software (Go, go-swagger, Node.js, Angular dependencies, etc.) to the local directory.
 No root password is necessary.
 It then prepares Docker images and starts them.

 .. code-block:: console